-If you were accused of hazing by your college or university or if you were arrested for the criminal offense of hazing under Section 1006.63(1), then contact an attorney at Sammis Law Firm in Tampa, FL.
+If you were accused of hazing by your college or university or arrested for the criminal offense of felony hazing under section 1006.63(2) or misdemeanor hazing under section 1006.63(3), then contact an attorney at Sammis Law Firm in Tampa, FL.

 Criminal Penalties for Hazing in Florida

 The crime of hazing can be charged as either a first-degree misdemeanor or a third-degree felony, depending upon the degree of injury inflicted upon the victim.

 The third-degree felony offense occurs when a person intentionally or recklessly commits any act of hazing upon another person who is a member of or an applicant to any type of student organization, and the hazing results in serious bodily injury or death of the victim.

 When hazing is charged as a third-degree felony, the crime is punishable by up to 5 years in state prison and a $5,000 fine.
 Sections 775.082 and 775.083, F.S.

 Hazing is a first-degree misdemeanor if the act, committed under the same circumstances as the felony, creates a substantial risk of physical injury or death of the victim rather than inflicting that injury or death.